Nassim933/test/Segmentation.md

 ## Description

-Cette application traite le segmentation de l'image d'une page du fichier PDF en plusieurs blocks d'image grâce à un modèle de détection d'objet.
+This application processes the segmentation of a PDF page image into several image blocks using an object detection model.

 ## Library requirements